FBakkensen/AIAssistedDevelopmentPromptsForBC/Research_BusinessCentral.md

-# Subject:
+# Topic:
 Item tracking in Business Central - the system for managing and tracking serial, lot, and package numbers throughout warehouse operations and inventory transactions.

 # Business Central Version
 Business Central 2024 Wave 2 (version 25)

 # Role:
-You are a senior business central architect with expertise in the subject
+You are a senior business central architect with expertise in the topic

 # Target audience:
 - Business central developers.